Stephanian (stage)

-In the official geologic timescale of the ICS, the Stephanian is placed within the Pennsylvanian epoch (318-299 Ma).
+In the official geologic timescale of the ICS, the Stephanian is placed within the Pennsylvanian epoch (323-299 Ma).

-The (regionally defined) Stephanian stage corresponds to the (internationally used) Gzhelian.
+The (regionally defined) Stephanian stage corresponds to the (internationally used) Kasimovian and Gzhelian stages.
 References appear in scientific literature to a Stephanian epoch or Stephanian series reflecting the stage's earlier status.
+Sediments younger than the Stephanian are sometimes termed the Autunian, a regional stage which includes the Carboniferous-Permian boundary.

+Stratigraphy

+From youngest to oldest, the proposed substages of the Stephanian are: